pradhyumpatel/Shower-Time-Application/sprint-02/reports/template.md

 ## Project Manager Report

 Leading up to our second sprint, we encountered a few issues.
+Even though we were given extra time to complete our tasks, we all had problems setting up and accessing our VM.
+After a lot of troubleshooting and help from each other, Professor Hajek, and our TA, we were all able to get the VM up and running.
+However, we then ran into trouble when trying to buikd the login page and implement an authentication method.
+Though we all did our best to help this week's developer, we were just not able to build it successfully in time.